vinnicc/dota/README.md

 Dota is a Ruby client for the [Dota 2 WebAPI](https://wiki.teamfortress.com/wiki/WebAPI#Dota_2).
 It provides an easy way to access matches, players, heroes, items, and other public Dota 2 objects in an opinionated manner.

 This gem is in alpha, keep that in mind when upgrading.
-Documentation is also still lacking.
-In the meantime, just do `SomeClass.instance_methods(false)` to see what methods are exposed.

 ## Installation